zhikaiong2001/tp/docs/UserGuide.md

 Now that you know how to add an applicant, it would be nice to record their position in your hiring pipeline at any given time for later review.
 This is where tagging applicants by status is handy.

 Simply execute `applicant_status PHONE s/STATUS` where PHONE is the target applicant's phone number and STATUS may **only** be any one of:
 - "Resume review": for when an applicant has only just entered your hiring pool.
-Note that **this is the default status an applicant receives** when first added.
+Note that this is the default status an applicant receives when first added.
 - "Pending interview": for when you are satisfied with an applicant's potential and have set up or are in the process of scheduling an interview for them.
 - "Completed interview": as the natural successor to the previous status.
-- "Waiting list": if you - or more specifically the interviewer - are not quite sure about an applicant's future.
-This status has a <span style="color: orange;">bright orange</span> backing in Tether to remind you to eventually reconcile the respective applicant's fate!
+- "<span style="color: orange;">Waiting list</span>": if you - or more specifically the interviewer - are not quite sure about an applicant's future.
-- "Accepted": in the case that an applicant has impressed their interviewer enough for you to send a happy email <span style="color: green;">as soon as possible</span>.
+- "<span style="color: green;">Accepted</span>": in the case that an applicant has impressed their interviewer enough for you to send a happy email as soon as possible.
-- "Rejected": for the <span style="color: red;">unfortunate</span> case....
+- "<span style="color: red;">Rejected</span>": for the unfortunate case....

 **Example Usage**